Resolution test: Minolta MD 2x Tele Converter 300-s vs primes MD

-After getting a new lens, I always take a few technical shots to understand its strengths and weaknesses – usually it helps me a lot to start using unknown lens with much less of doubt.
+After getting a new lens, I always take a few technical shots to understand its strengths and weaknesses – usually, it helps me a lot to start using an unknown lens with much less of doubt.
 One day I decided that my data might be interesting for someone else and this site has been made.

 Minolta New-MD (MD III) 2x Tele-Converter 300-s parameters: